3.6.3. Slicing lists#

 Tip

-If this last example was harder to understand, let’s reuse this tip.
+If this last example was harder to understand, let’s reuse the previous tip.

 The first index is the first element that we want.
 This is index 6.